architecture/network

 CrossoverContext

-Immutable baseline context for one crossover run.
+Immutable baseline context for one NEAT crossover run assembling parents and offspring references.

 CrossoverNodeBuildContext

-Node-build context derived from crossover baseline.
+Node-build context derived from crossover baseline used during offspring node pool construction.

 DenseActivationContext